Davenport, Iowa: Climate

 Although several minor tornadoes have occurred, no devastating tornado has ever touched down in Davenport.
 Flooding, however, is often a problem in Davenport due to the lack of a flood wall.
 During the Great Flood of 1993, the water crested at 22.63 ft on July 9.
 This is nearly 8 ft above the 14.9 ft flood stage.
 Major flooding in Davenport causes many problems.
 Roads in and around the downtown area, including U.S. Route 67, are closed and cause increased traffic on other city roads.
 The effects of major flooding can be long-lasting.
 For example, during the 2008 flooding, Credit Island in the city's southwest corner remained closed for 5½ months while crews worked on cleaning up damage and removing river debris.
 Duck Creek, a stream situated in Bettendorf and Davenport, is also vulnerable to flash flooding.
 Severe thunderstorms on June 16, 1990, created heavy flash flooding in Bettendorf and Davenport that killed four people.
 Another major flood happened on June 12, 2008, when severe thunderstorms caused Duck Creek to overflow its banks and flood properties and nearby streets (see Iowa flood of 2008).
+The Mississippi river flooded again in 2019 and 2023.